 Gregg Bernstein leads user research practices for growing organizations, and wrote Research Practice: Perspectives from UX researchers in a changing field.
 He spends his days advocating for and practicing user-centered product development, and speaks around the world about his work at conferences and company events.
 See where he’s speaking next.

-He built an innovative and influential research practice over his four years at MailChimp, and taught design, branding, and typography for university students.
-In a previous life, he designed for clients in the music and advertising industries.
+Gregg is now user research lead at Condé Nast.
+Previously he managed innovative research practices at Vox Media and Mailchimp, and taught design, branding, and typography at Georgia State University.
+In a previous life, he created album covers for punk and emo bands, and designed for clients in the music and advertising industries.
 Visit the archive.

 Gregg earned his MFA in Graphic Design from the Savannah College of Art & Design, where he focused on user experience research and design.
-He resides with his family in Athens, Georgia.
-In his spare time, he runs early and often.
+He resides with his family in Athens, Georgia, where he enjoys long, quiet trail runs around the state botanical gardens.

 Need more information?
 Get in touch.